danbev/learning-iot/doc/cortex-m.md

 #### SysTick Reload Value Register (SYST_RVR)
 Address: `0xE000E014`
-This register specified the start value for the counter and is loaded into the SYST_CVR register and the counter reaches zero.
+This register specifies the start value for the counter and is loaded into the SYST_CVR register and the counter reaches zero.
 ```
 Bit 0-23 Reload The value to be loaded into the SYST_CVR registry.
 ```

 #### SysTick Current Value Register (SYST_CVR)
 Address: `0xE000E018`